 I had one of those "ah-ha" moments sometime ago.
 I was thinking about the artwork and photography I have done over the last few years.

 Early on, I became enamored with the possibilities for digital printmaking and the computer as an art making tool.
-I also knew that inkjet prints would face stiff opposition from galleries and buyers.
-The process needed to be elevated and legitimized I thought, so I invented a new term for it.
+I even produced and hosted a 12-part series of TV programs that demonstrated how to create art on computers back in 2001.
+The programs aired on Public Television stations across the country for three years.
+I knew that inkjet prints would face stiff opposition from galleries and buyers.
+I thought the process needed to be elevated and legitimized, so I invented a new term for it.
 I called it "digitography".

 A few decades ago, André Malraux wrote a little book titled “Museum Without Walls” and I used it to make a compelling case that art is dead.
 Malraux thesis was that the industrial age had made it possible to exactly duplicate fine works of art so that people no longer had to flock to the museums of the world to see and appreciate them.